Welcome aboard SuperGold card holders

 What times are ‘off-peak’?

 Between 9am and 3pm on week days, and any time on Saturdays.
-There are two exceptions – Route 7 Fairway Drive services departing Rose Street at 12.30pm and 3.10pm.
 The CityLink Whāngārei bus service does not operate on Sundays or public holidays.

 When will I be able to use my SuperGold Card to access free off-peak public transport?